GunnarGriese/gunnargriese.github.io/_posts/2024-11-13-gtm-server-side-use-cases.md

 > Disclaimer: While integrating sGTM into your measurement stack can benefit if done right, not every company necessarily has to adopt sGTM.

+## Unlocking GTM Server-Side's Potential

 Don't get me wrong—the above answers—well, at least the first two—make sense from a business perspective.
 Investing in your setup's compliance is insurance that helps prevent more considerable harm due to potential fines should your setup ever come under scrutiny by the respective authorities.
 So, it is a wise business decision to hedge your risks here.

 Having more data about your users and a better understanding of their actions, where your website's user experience doesn't live up to expectations, etc., can help you optimize your online presence.
 Signaling more conversion events back to your marketing vendors' platforms will likely positively affect your marketing performance, result in cost savings, or even help contribute more revenue.
-Again, a decision maker in digital marketing in this age of hard-to-get marketing budgets is wise to seize this opportunity.
+Again, a decision maker in digital marketing in this age of hard-to-get marketing budgets is wise to seize this opportunity (if the company's ethics .

 But still, having these measures in place is no longer a competitive advantage as we see entry barriers being lowered to deploy these technical solutions (there are tons of templates and solution guides out there), and the associated costs with maintaining these solutions are going down as well (you can run a sGTM for 20 bucks/month or less these days).
 The trend is clear: the adoption rate of sGTM in companies will keep increasing, and your business' competitive advantage will shrink.